Clinical Trials (PDQ®)

 |Phase II||Biomarker/Laboratory analysis, Treatment||Closed||18 and over||NCI||NCI-2011-01425|

-This randomized phase II trial is studying giving combination chemotherapy together with GDC-0449 to see how well it works compared with giving combination chemotherapy without GDC-0449 in treating patients with advanced stomach cancer or gastroesophageal junction cancer.
-Drugs used in chemotherapy, such as oxaliplatin, leucovorin calcium, and fluorouracil, work in different ways to stop the growth of tumor cells, either by killing the cells or by stopping them from dividing.
+This randomized phase II trial studies combination chemotherapy when given together with vismodegib to see how well it works compared with combination chemotherapy without vismodegib in treating patients with advanced stomach cancer or gastroesophageal junction cancer.
+Drugs used in chemotherapy, such as oxaliplatin, leucovorin calcium, and fluorouracil, work in different ways to stop the growth of tumor cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
 Giving more than one drug (combination chemotherapy) may kill more tumor cells.
-GDC-0449 may block the growth of tumor cells.
-It is not yet known whether combination chemotherapy is more effective when given with or without GDC-0449 in treating stomach cancer and gastroesophageal junction cancer
+Vismodegib may stop the growth of stomach or gastroesophageal junction cancer by blocking the growth of new blood vessels necessary for tumor growth.
+It is not yet known whether combination chemotherapy is more effective when given with or without vismodegib in treating stomach cancer and gastroesophageal junction cancer.

 Further Study Information

-I. To determine if the addition of hedgehog antagonist GDC-0449 (GDC-0449) to FOLFOX chemotherapy improves median progression-free survival (PFS) in the first-line treatment of patients with advanced gastric or gastroesophageal junction (GEJ) adenocarcinoma.
+I. To determine if the addition of GDC-0449 (vismodegib) to FOLFOX (fluorouracil, leucovorin calcium, oxaliplatin) chemotherapy improves median progression free survival (PFS) in the first line treatment of patients with advanced gastric and gastroesophageal junction (GEJ) adenocarcinoma.

-II.
-To determine the level of baseline hedgehog-pathway activation and correlate with clinical outcome and response to treatment with GDC-0449.
+I. To determine the level of baseline hedgehog pathway activation and correlate with clinical outcome and response to treatment with GDC-0449.

 III.
 To determine a primary gastric cancer gene expression profile that may predict response to GDC-0449.